SentinelArchivist/lorcana-project-oracle-v2/MASTER_TASKLIST.md

   - [ ] Run the GA in a separate thread from the main UI thread to prevent the application from freezing during the evolutionary process.
 Update the UI elements via the callback.

 - [ ] **Task 3.3: Enhance Final Results Display**
-  - [ ] Design a clear and comprehensive view for the final, optimized deck.
+  - [ ] Improve formatting and readability of the generated deck list.
+  - [ ] Add basic statistics about the GA run (generations, fitness progression).
+  - [ ] Include summary of matchup performance against meta decks.
-  - [ ] Display the full 60-card list, the final fitness score, and the two ink colors.
+  - [ ] Display the deck explanation generated in Task 2.5.
   - [ ] Add a "Copy to Clipboard" button for the decklist.

 ---

 ## Stage 4: Final Polish, Documentation & Deployment
-*This final stage involves preparing the application for release.*
+*This final stage involves preparing the application for use.*

 - [ ] **Task 4.1: Update All Project Documentation**
   - [ ] Review and update `README.md` to reflect all changes, ensuring the setup and usage instructions are accurate.
   - [ ] Mark all tasks in this `MASTER_TASKLIST.md` as complete.

-- [ ] **Task 4.2: Final Code Cleanup**
+- [ ] **Task 4.2: Final Code Cleanup and Optimization**
-  - [ ] Perform a final pass through the entire codebase to remove any remaining debugging `print` statements, commented-out code, and unused imports.
+  - [ ] Remove any remaining debug print statements.
+  - [ ] Consolidate and reduce code duplication.
+  - [ ] Standardize error handling patterns.
-  - [ ] Ensure all code adheres to a consistent formatting standard (e.g., Black).
+  - [ ] Ensure consistent naming conventions.

-- [ ] **Task 4.3: Package Application for Distribution**
+  - [ ] Optimize simulation performance for MacBook Air M4 target
-  - [ ] Research and implement a packaging solution like `PyInstaller` or `cx_Freeze` to create a standalone executable.
-  - [ ] Create executables for target operating systems (e.g., macOS, Windows).
+  - [ ] Implement parallel processing for fitness calculations where possible
+  - [ ] Profile and optimize the most time-consuming operations
-  - [ ] Add a new "Installation" section to the `README.md` with instructions for downloading and running the packaged application.
+  - [ ] Add a configuration option to adjust simulation depth vs. speed tradeoffs